ucsb-cs156/w22/_lab/jpa03.md

   - The links on Gauchospace are clickable links (to make it easier to test your app)
   - README has a link to your repo.
 * (20 pts) Having a running web app at <tt>https://{{page.num}}-<i>ucsbnetid</i>.herokuapp.com</tt>
-* (30 pts) Running web app has the ability to login through a Google Account, and create, edit and delete TODOs.
+* (20 pts) Running web app has the ability to login through a Google Account.
+* (20 pts) Storybooks for `docs` and `docs-qa` are both set up properly.
-* (30 pts) GitHub Actions runs correctly and there is a green check (not a red X) on your main branch
+* (20 pts) GitHub Actions runs correctly and there is a green check (not a red X) on your main branch
   - To get this part working, you need to be sure that the `CODECOV_TOKEN` and `TEST_PROPERTIES` are configured correctly.